totem-tech/documentation/information/overview-token-2.md

 > **We are aware that there are a number of scam crypto projects claiming to be Totem.
 These scammers have no code repositories or have issued a smart contract scam tokens using our Totem brand.
 Please check the Polkadot community forums to ensure you are communicating with the genuine Totem Team.**

-## XTX as a Functional Currency is a true Unit of Account.
+## TOTEM as a Functional Currency is a true Unit of Account.

 ### A Functional Currency is the nominated currency that every business - large or small - needs to decide upon in order to measure how it is performing.
 This is also known as a Unit of Account.